slovnicki/beamer/package/README.md

 )
 ```

 `BeamerBackButtonDispatcher` will try to `pop` first and fallback to `beamBack` if `pop` is not possible.
-If `beamBack` returns `false` (there is nowhere to beam back to), Android's back button will close the app, possibly opening a previously used app that was responsible for opening this app via deep-link.
+If `beamBack` returns `false` (there is nowhere to beam back to), Android's back button will close the app, possibly opening a previously used app that was responsible for opening this app via deep-link. `BeamerBackButtonDispatcher` can be configured to `alwaysBeamBack` (meaning it won't attempt `pop`) or to not `fallbackToBeamBack` (meaning it won't attempt `beamBack`).

 ## Accessing nearest Beamer